litesolutions/sonar-sslr-grappa/README.md

 }
 ```

-### Much easier to debug
+### EasY to debug

 Suppose you have a complex set of `GrammarRuleKey`s; you have a root rule to set in order for a
 Sonar `Parser` to be legal.

 Now, you may want to test only _part_ of your grammar.

-Well, with this package, and provided you write your grammar rule implementation accordingly, it's
+With this package, and provided you write your grammar rule implementation accordingly, it's
 very easy:

 ```java